 A three outside down pattern consists of four candlesticks that form near resistance levels.
 The first candle is bullish, the second is a bigger bearish candle that forms a bearish engulfing, and the other two candles form lower highs.
 Typically, the fourth candle forms a bearish reversal pattern.

-The 3 outside down is basically a bearish engulfing pattern with confirmation.
+Three outside down patterns are basically a bearish engulfing pattern with confirmation.
 Add the third candlestick and you get a different, stronger pattern that means the same thing.

 Three outside down patterns form over the span of three days.
 The first two days form another smaller bearish reversal pattern known as the bearish engulfing pattern.

 For the three outside down pattern to form there needs to be a trend in place.
-In this case, it’s an uptrend.
-We know that the trend doesn’t have to be long term but it does help.
+In this case; an uptrend.
+The trend does not have to be long term but the longer the better.

 The next candle that forms is a bearish one.
-This candle has a long real body that completely engulfs the first one.
-Hence the bearish engulfing pattern.
+This candle has a long real body that completely engulfs the first one; bearish engulfing pattern.

-The last candle the forms is a confirmation of the bearish reversal pattern.
-It’s another bearish candlestick.
-This one now says that there’s a new trend in place.
-Read our post on bearish candlesticks.
+The last candle the forms is a confirmation of the bearish reversal pattern; another bearish candlestick.
+This one now says that a new trend is in place.

 The bulls are in control when three outside patterns form.
 The bears are done letting them have that control so they step in.
 The first candle in the pattern is typically small, usually made up of different types of doji candlesticks.

 In essence, while the bulls may be in control, there is some indecision on whether or not that trend will continue.
 The next day opens higher than the formation of the first candle.
 This in turn will have traders thinking the trend will continue but instead price falls.